 Heirloom Tomato and Peach Caprese Panzanella Salad

-Heirloom Tomato and Peach Caprese Panzanella Salad is colorful heirloom tomatoes and juicy peaches tossed with basil, mozzarella, and homemade croutons.
-This salad is what summer’s all about!
+Heirloom Tomato and Peach Caprese Panzanella Salad is peach and tomato caprese salad complete with basil, mozzarella and homemade croutons!

 I realize that I gave this salad a loooonnng title, but I had to get all of the elements in there.
-This isn’t ordinary caprese salad…not that I ever find caprese anything ordinary.
-If you hang out here often, you know that by now.
-It’s been a few months since I posted this Grilled Corn Caprese Quinoa Salad and I’ve been going caprese crazy in the background ever since.
-Summer does that to me….anybody else?
+This isn’t your run of the mill caprese salad…not that I ever find caprese flavors ordinary.

 More caprese recipes you’ll love!

 Caprese Pasta Salad by Pumpkin ‘n Spice